Open Sorcery

 Sound 8

-Open Sorcery is a gripping text adventure that opts for an intuitive keyword based interface over a cumbersome parser.
-The result is a game that is streamlined, very engrossing and so well written that you won’t want to stop reading until you see the end credits.
-It is not a very long game, but there are a number of different endings and lots of branching story paths to get to them, so the replay value is very high.
+Open Sorcery is a gripping text adventure that opts for an intuitive keyword-based interface over a cumbersome parser.
+The result is a streamlined, engaging, and well-written game that you won’t want to stop reading until you see the end credits.
+It is not a very long game, but there are many different endings and many branching story paths to get to them, so the replay value is very high.
 It is not a game for people who hate reading or must have the best graphics in their games, but anyone with even a passing interest in magic or technology should find it thoroughly enjoyable.

-Gameplay: Simple enough that anyone can play it, but so engrossing that you will want to complete it multiple times just to experience everything.
+Gameplay: The game is simple enough that anyone can play it but so engaging that you will want to complete it multiple times to experience everything.

-Graphics: Virtually non-existent, but it is a style that doesn’t hamper the experience in the least.
+Graphics: The visuals are virtually non-existent, but it is a style that doesn’t hamper the experience in the least.

-Sound: Maybe a bit too minimal, but it allows players to read the story without too much distractions
+Sound: It may be a bit too minimal, but it allows players to read the story without too many distractions

 Summary 8.7 Outstanding